nwesterhausen/dfraw_json_parser/README.md

     -g, --graphics      Parse graphics raws

     -s, --summary       Print a summary of the parsed raws

+    -P, --pretty        Pretty-print the parsed raws
+        This is only used when saving the parsed raws to a file.

-    -m, --metadata      Attach metadata to the parsed raws This includes the raws' file paths and other information about the raws' source.
+    -M, --metadata      Attach metadata to the parsed raws This includes the raws' file paths and other information about the raws' source.